surajmhulke/Wine-Quality-Prediction-Machine-Learning/README.md

 plt.show()
 Output:

-Heat map for highly correlated features
-Heat map for highly correlated features

-From the above heat map we can conclude that the ‘total sulphur dioxide’ and ‘free sulphur dioxide‘ are highly correlated features so, we will remove them.
+From the  heat map we can conclude that the ‘total sulphur dioxide’ and ‘free sulphur dioxide‘ are highly correlated features so, we will remove them.

 df = df.drop('total sulfur dioxide', axis=1)

-Model Development
+#  Model Development
 Let’s prepare our data for training and splitting it into training and validation data so, that we can select which model’s performance is best as per the use case.
 We will train some of the state of the art machine learning classification models and then select best out of them using validation data.

 df['best quality'] = [1 if x > 5 else 0 for x in df.quality]